tkr-sh/AdventOfCode2022-Sass/README.md

 ## How to run a program
 To run a program you only have to type `bash ../run.sh` on the directory you're in

+## Note
+Functions in `functions.scss` are written by me.<br>
+If you want to use them or to upgrade them, feel free to do so :)!